qyoocode/QyooDetector-iOS/README.md

 - Conversion of `UIImage` objects to grayscale and feature detection.
 - Image contrast scaling for enhancing image clarity.
 - Ability to create indexed images using custom color masks.
-- Legacy support for server-side C++ image processing using `QYOO_CMD` mode.

-## Legacy `QYOO_CMD` Mode

-The package includes legacy C++ code that was originally used for server-side processing of images on Linux systems.
-This mode, activated by the `QYOO_CMD` preprocessor directive, is no longer actively maintained but remains part of the codebase for backward compatibility.

-When `QYOO_CMD` is defined, the package relies on the **GD** and **CML** libraries for server-side image processing, including:
-- Saving and flipping images in the GD image format (`gdImagePtr`).
-- Matrix transformations using CML (`cml::matrix`).

-This code was used to perform server-side processing of image data on a Linux server but has since been replaced by more modern approaches using Swift and UIKit for iOS/macOS applications.

 ## Installation